openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/08_data_validate.rst

 data validation functionality for this purpose.

 More detailed descriptions about validation errors and warnings are given by :ref:`here <Validate>`.
-The Python example for the usage of validator is described in `here <https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/11_validate.ipynb>`_.
+The Python example for the usage of validator is described in this `notebook <https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/11_validate.ipynb>`_.

 .. tab-set::